MatthiasDR96/inverted_pendulum_simulator/README.md

 # Inverted Pendulum Simulator

-This is a Python package for the simulation of an inverted pendulum.
+This is a Python package for the simulation of an inverted pendulum and balancing robot with different control techniques.

 ## Installation